 I follow a mom and she got services for her autistic kids.
 Probably because the later she waits the harder it will be.
 Plus if she gets them services early, it could be easier to carry said support through school and so on.

 Also, people think you grow out of autism at 18 so availability for adult services is scarce.

 So, that’s that.
 Even though I have never had a job due to autism, I imagine if someone were to contact me for feedback on what keeps autistics out of the workplace, what would I say?

 Another thing is that people will argue ‘there are people with X’ who work.

 Let’s consider if they have to fight for days off to go to appointments, they may eventually quit because they are sick of fighting for their health.
 Most jobs are picky with employees needing days off.

 You can argue ‘do it on your days off’ if the job changes your schedule frequently it can be tough to do that.

-To fix the chronic unemployment within the autism community, there needs to be jobs for that particular person.
-We can’t assume retail or fast-food is ideal just because it works for Tom.
+To fix the chronic unemployment within the autistic community, there need to be jobs for that particular person.
+We can’t assume retail or fast food is ideal just because it works for Tom.